shibaken/gis_kaartdijin_boodja/README.md

 #### Setup
-In order for the application to run correctly, at least **1** workspace must be created in the Django app which matches with an existing workspace in the specified GeoServer instance.
+In order for the application to run correctly, at least **1** workspace must be created in the Django app which corresponds to the environment variable / setting `GEOSERVER_DEFAULT_WORKSPACE_ID`.
+This must correspond to an existing workspace in the application's GeoServer instance.

 #### Running
 To run a development server, use the `Django` `manage.py` script: